 (YOUNG ALBERTA slams her foot down on KIRKLAND's.
 He hollers in pain as he tosses her aside.
 KIRKLAND then pivots toward AMELIA and both she and KIRKLAND fire simultaneously.
 KIRKLAND drops to the floor, wounded.
 His gun falls next to him and JAMES kicks it aside.
-AMELIA, slightly wounded but still standing, moves closer to KIRKLAND, pointing her gun inches from his head.)
+AMELIA, also wounded but still standing, shuffles over to him and points her gun close to his head.)